Local Galois representations of Swan conductor one: Introduction

 \begin{thmn} The representations $\tau_{\zeta,\chi,c}$ and $\pi_{\zeta,\chi,c}$ correspond via the local Langlands correspondence. \end{thmn}

 In Section \ref{Hgrp}, we recall a general fact on representations of a semi-direct product of a Heisenberg group with a cyclic group.
-In Section \ref{Galrep}, we give a construction of the simple epipelagic representations of $W_K$.
+In Section \ref{Galrep}, we give a construction of the irreducible representations of $W_K$ of Swan conductor $1$.
 To construct a representation of $W_K$ which naturally fits a description of the local Langlands correspondence, we need a subtle character twist.
-Such a twist appears also in essentially tame case, which is called a rectifier.
+Such a twist appears also in the essentially tame case in \cite{BHestIII}, where it is called a rectifier.
 Our twist can be considered as an analogue of the rectifier.
 We construct the representations of $W_K$ using geometry, but we give also a representation theoretic characterization of the constructed representations.
-In Section \ref{GLrep}, we give a construction of the simple epipelagic representations of $\iGL_n (K)$ using the type theory.
+In Section \ref{GLrep}, we give a construction of the simple supercuspidal representations of $\iGL_n (K)$ using the type theory.

-In Section \ref{LLCstate}, we state the main theorem and recall a characterization of the local Langlands correspondence for simple epipelagic representations given in \cite{BHLepi}.
-The characterization consists of the three coincidences of (i) the determinant and the central character, (ii) the refined Swan conductors, and (iii) the epsilon factors.
+In Section \ref{LLCstate}, we state the main theorem and recall a characterization of the local Langlands correspondence for simple supercuspidal representations given in \cite{BHLepi}.
+The characterization consists of the three equalities of (i) the determinant and the central character, (ii) the refined Swan conductors, and (iii) the epsilon factors.

-In Section \ref{SWdisc}, we recall facts on Stiefel-Whitney classes, multiplicative discriminants and additive discriminants.
+In Section \ref{sec:gene}, we recall some general facts on epsilon factors.
+In Section \ref{SWdisc}, we recall facts on Stiefel--Whitney classes, multiplicative discriminants and additive discriminants.
 We use these facts to calculate Langlands constants of wildly ramified extensions.
-In Section \ref{DLprod}, we recall the product formula of Deligne-Laumon.
-In Section \ref{detsect}, we show the coincidence of the determinant and the central character using the product formula of Deligne-Laumon.
+In Section \ref{DLprod}, we recall the product formula of Deligne--Laumon.
+In Section \ref{detsect}, we show the equality of the determinant and the central character using the product formula of Deligne--Laumon.